ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/server-wide/certificates/delete-certificate.dotnet.markdown

-# Operations: Server: How to delete client certificate?
+# Operations: Server: How to Delete a Client Certificate

-You can delete client certificate using **DeleteCertificateOperation**.
+You can delete a client certificate using the **DeleteCertificateOperation**.

 ## Syntax